cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_metrics.md

 | New relic v2           | newrelic_v2    | api_key, region |
 | Stackdriver            | stackdriver    | project_id, private_key, client_email |

+## Attributes Reference

+All attributes reference are computed

+* `id`  - The identifier for this resource.

 ## Dependency

 This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

 ## Import

 `cloudamqp_integration_metric`can be imported using the resource identifier together with CloudAMQP instance identifier.
 The name and identifier are CSV separated, see example below.

 `terraform import cloudamqp_integration_metric.<resource_name> <resource_id>,<instance_id>`